SeanJManning/secure-api-filters/README.md

 #### Value conversion

-After the value passed into `custom_filter` is validated to be of the specified datatype, it is converted from a string to that datatype _before_ it is called in the proceeding block.
-Custom defined datatypes will always remain a string.
+After the value passed into `custom_filter` is validated to be of the specified data type, it is converted from a string to that data type _before_ it is called in the proceeding block.
+Custom defined data types will always remain a string.

 ```ruby
 class Student